fredley/mirage/README.md

 #Mirage

 Mirage is a simple blogging system that is 'serverless', similar to Jekyll.
 It will take Markdown files and build them into a site for you to deploy how you choose.
-It also has a built in mechanism to deploy to S3.
+It also has a built in mechanism to deploy to a variety of cloud storages, like an Amazon S3 bucket.

 ##Installation